StackVista/stackstate-docs/use/health-state-and-event-notifications/alerting-on-anomalies.md

 ## How alerting on anomalies works

 In order to direct user attention to a proper part of IT Landscape an alerting check can be created for a MetricStream.
-In order to do that one needs to install [AAD]() StackPack and select the check function

 ## Alerting check functions